jiaohehu/NPreview/DOC-contex.md

   linuxlibertineo           semibold   normal   normal   normal    linlibertineoz         LinLibertine_RZ.otf linuxlibertineo           semibold   italic   normal   normal    linlibertineozi        LinLibertine_RZI.otf

-# Remarks
+# Cons

-- The name for the parser is 'CONTEX'.

-- For code listing in VERB block, as it is done using \starttabulate, if there are many lines they some of them might appear before a "floating" figure and some of them after.
+- Does not support \lstlisting, making code listing hard

-- The \sfrac in CONTEX does not place the numerator/denominator side-by-side, but instead laying them out top-to-bottom.
+- The \sfrac in CONTEXT does not place the numerator/denominator side-by-side, but instead laying them out top-to-bottom.

-- The equation numbering always starts at 1 for each chapter, regardless of how many chapters there are.
-Each chapter would have its equation starting from 1.
-This is different than LATEX, where the whole document is considered a unit, and equation numbers continue from those of a previous chapter.
+- The \ruby command seems to be broken for Texlive2020 release, it worked for Texlive2018

+- For Texlive2020, if there is a part, each chapter will be numbered in such a way that the first integer is the part number, followed by a dot and then the chapter number.
+Each section    would be numbered in a form that is `part.chapter.section`.
+However, the equations are still numbered as `chapter.section`.

+- The text that is slanted (\sl) or italic (\it) within a paragraph sometimes shows skewed, especially when the text contains a parenthesis, such as `(?<!)`

 - The only place to insert [+] or [eq:a] is to place it inside one of the items after \startmathalignment.
 Placing after the \startformula would trigger the equation numbering to be generated, and the numbering text is seen vertically centered comparing to the formula---however, the \in[eq:a] reference will not work in this case; all it shows is a ??.
+  This is observed in Texlive2018.
+Not verified if this behavior is the same for Texlive2020.

+- For two-column-layout mode, there is not a default option to configure, it will have to be done manually, by placing   \startcolumns and \stopcolumns commands at the start and end of a chapter, or the content of a document if the current document is not a master document.
+For Texlive2020 it seems to be broken and will generate random errors with no obvious cause.

-- When in twocolumn code, some of the lines are being compressed horizontally when CONTEX determines it is just a little too long to fit in a line and it think it can just squeeze it in by shrinking all the spaces tighter.
+- When in twocolumn code, some of the lines are being compressed horizontally when CONTEXT determines it is just a little too long to fit in a line and it think it can just squeeze it in by shrinking all the spaces tighter.
   However, it has been observed that sometimes the parentheses are being drawn on top of other characters.

+- There is not provision for a *wide* table, either for \starttabulate or for \bTABLE

+# Remarks

+- The name for the parser is 'CONTEXT'.

-- The \latexdesc command that is defined allows for font switch commands and math to be included inside the braces.
+- The \latexdesc command allows font switch commands and other to be included as part of the key, math can also appear in there as well.
   The LATEX version of \item[], can also include font switch commands and math mode texts (using \( and \))

-- For two-column-layout mode, there is not a default option to configure, it will have to be done manually, by placing
-  \startcolumns and \stopcolumns commands at the start and end of a chapter, or the content of a document if the current document is not a master document.

-- There is not provision for a *wide* table, either for \starttabulate or for \bTABLE

 - The caption appearance is more pleasing than those of LATEX, where it is centered and does not take up the entire width of the page.
 In